 Today marks a breakthrough moment; one which fundamentally redefines the economics of the storage infrastructure equation.
 After tens of thousands of conversations with our customers, decades of deploying best-in-class solutions, and thousands of product launch team hours, we’ve achieved an industry milestone by

 The speed of flash-based storage is critical to accelerating application performance and throughput.
 This need is driving rapid adoption of flash in the data center.
 New solid-state storage devices are many orders of magnitude faster than traditional hard drives, as well as having other benefits like power and size.
-But for optimal results, and to take full advantage of this investment, you need a network that is as fast as the infrastructure.

 There’s been a lot of buzz about NVMe in the last year, as well as growing noise around NVMe-over-Fabrics.
 There are several technology options for transporting NVMe-over-Fabrics, and so of course there are competitive claims about which is the best choice.
 One of the claims that always makes me shake my head is when one side is behind on the performance numbers...